 In addition to assessing the direct and indirect environmental effects of the proposed Project, the EIS will include an assessment of potential cumulative environmental effects.
 The cumulative effects assessment will consider the potential for the environmental effects of the proposed Project to act in combination with the effects of other past, present and/or reasonably foreseeable future projects in the defined regional or cumulative effects assessment area.
-The cumulative effects assessment framework will be defined in the EIS and will be based on CEAA guidance as well as best and current practices.
-The approach, assumptions, analysis and conclusions of the assessment will be documented in the EIS.
+The cumulative effects assessment framework will be defined in the EIS and will be based on CEAA guidance as well as best and current practices including the consideration of regional and strategic environmental assessment approaches.
+The methods, assumptions, analysis and conclusions of the assessment will be documented in the EIS.
 Cumulative environmental effects will be considered throughout the EIS from scoping to significance evaluation and the results of the assessment will be presented in a separate stand-alone chapter.